Inncee81/sonic-pi-autocomplete/README.md

 but more importantly, it also has snippets which takes the pain out of all those synth parameters (not fully implemented yet though!).

 ## What's new?

-### v.1.1.3
-  - Fixed feature in v.1.1.2: workspace and buffer should actually be the same thing

-### v.1.1.2: No file size limit! (for Sonic Pi 2.11, still in dev)
+### v.1.1: No file size limit! (for Sonic Pi 2.11, still in dev)
   - Previously, sending OSC messages over UDP to the Sonic Pi server directly limited the maximum file size
   - Sonic Pi v.2.11 (still under dev) now supports loading files into the buffer and playing it directly with the /save-and-run-buffer-via-local-file OSC command
-  - This feature can be accessed via the command palatte (ctrl-shift-P), but you can create your own keybindings.
+  - This feature can be accessed via the command palatte (ctrl-shift-P) as `Play Huge File`, but you can create your own keybindings.

-### v.1.0.1
-  - Fixed package names

-### v1.0.0: The fork
+### v1.0: The fork
   - rkh seems to have stopped development on atom-sonic, so I decided to reincarnate it as sonic-pi-autocomplete
   - Improved autocomplete, now with context sensing
   - Fixed not able to run code, creds to [this](https://github.com/rkh/atom-sonic/compare/master...bengm:master) patch